 This 1669 case crystallized the law that conditional language frees its speaker from liability for the tort of assault.

-Presumably during an altercation, Savage used language which enraged Tuberville to the extent that he grasped the hilt of his sword and said "If it were not assize-time, (visiting circuit Judge) I would not take such language from you".
+Presumably during an altercation, Savage used language which enraged Tuberville to the extent that he grasped the hilt of his sword and said, "If it were not assize-time, (visiting circuit Judge) I would not take such language from you".

 Savage later claimed Tuberville’s action and words were sufficient to justify his belief in his intent to cause him immediate harm.
-Therefore, in self-defense, he found it necessary to attack Tuberville, going so far as to put out one of his eyes.
+Therefore, in self-defence, he found it necessary to attack Tuberville, going so far as to put out one of his eyes.

 Later, perhaps to prevent himself from being sued, Savage brought a claim against Tuberville for assault.
-The court found in Tuberville’s favor, stating his disclaimer as to the judge’s presence in the area eradicated any reasonable expectation of danger on Savage’s part.
+The court found in Tuberville’s favour, stating his disclaimer as to the judge’s presence in the area eradicated any reasonable expectation of danger on Savage’s part.

-As a society, we can only wish more people would act as Tuberville had, trusting to the legal system before letting themselves be controlled by an impulse towards violence.
-Often enough, a cooling off period can quell the first spark before a petty quarrel becomes inflamed into deadly eruption.
+As a society, we can only wish more people would act as Tuberville had, trusting the legal system before letting themselves be controlled by an impulse towards violence.
+Often enough, a cooling off period can quell the first spark before a petty quarrel becomes inflamed into a deadly eruption.

 © 2017 Colleen Swan